-SBUA and CUE oppose eliminating electric line extension subsidies for mixed-fuel construction, but we find their comments unpersuasive.
-SBUA argues that the Commission should provide assistance to mixed-fuel small commercial customers so they can afford all-electric operations; however, SBUA fails to explain why that should occur or how that would be in the public interest in the overall scope of what we are examining in this proceeding.
-We are therefore unpersuaded by SBUA but note that Cal Advocates correctly points to other publicly funded programs, such as \$3.6 billion of Energy Efficiency program funding over the next four years, that could go to programs that aid commercial customers with electrification.
+SBUA and CUE oppose eliminating electric line extension subsidies for mixed-fuel new construction.
+SBUA argues that the Commission should not eliminate line extension subsidies for mixed-fuel small commercial customers, unless the Commission provides assistance to mixed-fuel small commercial customers so they can afford all-electric operations;64 however, SBUA fails to explain why that should occur or how that would be in the public interest in the overall scope of what we are examining in this proceeding.
+We find SBUA's position unpersuasive but note that Cal Advocates correctly points to other publicly funded programs, such as \$3.6 billion of Energy Efficiency program funding over the next four years, that could go to programs that aid commercial customers with electrification.
+As noted in D.22-09-026,65 the Commission recognizes that small commercial customers may face barriers to electrification and remains committed to finding ways to address those potential barriers.